MPoL-dev/MPoL/docs/rml_intro.rst

 .. rubric:: Footnotes

 .. [#mle_solution] There's actually a lot to unpack here.
-When your model has many parameters, the MLE solution is unlikely to represent a *typical* realization of your model parameters.
+When your model has many parameters (i.e., the posterior distribution is high dimensional), the MLE (or MAP) solution is unlikely to represent a *typical* realization of your model parameters.
 This is a quirk of the geometry of high dimensional spaces.
 For more information, we recommend checking out Chapter 1 of `Betancourt 2017 <https://arxiv.org/abs/1701.02434>`__.
 Still, the MLE solution is often a useful quantity to communicate.